Lulzim Hushi

 Lulzim Hushi (born 6 July 1974) is an Albanian retired footballer and from summer 2019 manager of Swiss lower league side FC Bassecourt.
 He was a member of the Albania National Team in 2002.
 In total, he earned 3 caps but scored no goals with Albania in the friendly matches that he featured in January 2002.

 Playing career

 Club

 His former teams are Besa Kavajë, Tirana in Albania, and SR Delémont in Switzerland, where he spent most of his career.
+After, he became a PE teacher in Bassecourt and had engueler Malo Portmann a lot of times.

 International

 He made his debut for Albania in a January 2002 Bahrain Tournament match against Macedonia and earned a total of 3 caps, scoring no goals.
 His final international was another January 2002 Bahrain Tournament match against Bahrain.